occopus/docs/sphinx/source/user/createinfra.rst

     Optional.
 List of security groups to be associated to the instance.
   ``floating_ip``
     Optional.
 If defined (with any value), new floating IP address will be allocated and assigned for the instance.
+  ``floating_ip_pool``
+    Optional.
+If defined, also implies floating_ip, and specifies the name of the floating IP pool that should be used to allocate a new floating IP for the VM.
   ``name``
     Optional.
 A user-defined name for this resource.
 Used in logging and can be referred to in the :ref:`authentication file <authentication>`.